 From Jonathan Neumark on May 15th, 2017

 Gerry Carper was the new boy from Knoxville, Iowa who joined our Red Oak fifth-grade class, and it was instantly obvious that he was a superior athlete and leader in every sport.
 As the oldest child in a large family he no doubt understood the teamwork it took to get through each day and that everyone was equal and deserved respect.
-Thus he had no inclination to boast or bully.
 Classmates for five years, including senior math at DHS, I saw the disciplined daily effort he put into his academics.
-From his educator father he understood that proper concentration on his classwork was the priority that would permit him to pursue athletics to a high level: three-sport DHS star and varsity football at Illinois State.
+From his educator father he understood that proper concentration on his classwork was the priority that would permit him to pursue athletics to a high level: football and basketball star at DHS and varsity football at Illinois State.

 If I were asked to name a most memorable classmate from any single class at DHS, it would probably be Phil Coomes due to our having been each other's sole support system in freshman P.E. during the swimming unit, as we were the only non-swimmers in swimming fanatic (and head coach) Mr. Smith's class.
 Our survival strategy was to remain as inconspicuous as possible in a corner of the shallow end, pretending to be engrossed in our floating and kicking exercises.
 Having each other to talk to kept that phase of the class (which felt like an eternity) from being unbearable for us.
 Phil was a sincere, very good guy; and I was saddened to learn that he had passed away at such a young age.